winnie likes honey

 And that’s about it from our allopathic medicine.
 And they do admit the efficiency of honey and lemon.
 Check here the list of medicine we can still give to our children.
 Still, remember the commission’s advice.

-When asked on what cough suppressant to give to a baby, Dr. Cindy L. Juster on healthtap.com, said “Cough medicines, in study after study over the last 27 years, have been proven ineffective and can have some bad side effects.
+When asked what cough suppressant to give to a baby, Dr. Cindy L. Juster on healthtap.com, said “Cough medicines, in study after study over the last 27 years, have been proven ineffective and can have some bad side effects.
 This is why the FDA has finally started taking them off the market!
 Saline nose drops & suction, elevating the head of the mattress, and a cool mist humidifier work much better, and without the side effects.”

 What are the natural ways to treat common colds and coughs?